selketjah/selketjah.github.io/_posts/2018-05-22-adding-fulma.md

 ## Installing Fulma in an existing project

-First thing you need to do, is add Fulma.
+First thing you need to do, is add `Fulma`.
 I know, very surprising!

 ```
 paket add Fulma --project <your project>
 ```

-You also need to install Bulma and FontAwesome...
+You also need to install `Bulma` and `FontAwesome`...

 ```
 yarn add bulma --dev
 yarn add font-awesome
 ```

-... and import them into your main.scss
+... and import them into your `main.scss`

 ``` css
 @import "./../../node_modules/bulma/sass/utilities/initial-variables";